Braised Lamb in Red Wine

 - Using a chef’s knife and sturdy cutting board, cut the lamb into 2-inch cubes.
 Pat dry to remove any excess moisture.

-Pro tip - The flour adds caramelization and also helps thicken the sauce.
-But, any excess can burn in the oil giving it a bitter taste.
-So, dust off well all the excess flour. - In a heavy-bottom pan or Dutch oven, over medium to high heat, add 1 tablespoon oil and add the meat pieces.
+Pro tip – The flour adds caramelization and also helps thicken the sauce.
+However, any excess can burn in the oil, giving it a bitter taste.
+So, dust off all the excess flour well. - In a heavy-bottom pan or Dutch oven, over medium to high heat, add 1 tbsp oil, then add the meat pieces.
 Do not crowd the pan.
 Do this in batches.

-Pro tip - Adding too many pieces at once will stew not sear.
-So, it's best to do this in batches. - Use a meat tong to turn the meat to get an even color on all sides.
+Pro tip – Adding too many pieces at once will stew, not sear.
+So it’s best to do this in batches. - Use a meat tong to turn the meat to get an even color on all sides.
 Adjust the heat from medium to high so you get good caramelization.
-Remove from the pan and set aside.
+Remove the meat from the pan and set it aside.

 Pro tip – If the meat is stuck to the pan, do not forcibly remove it.
 It means it needs more time.
 Try again in a minute.

-- To the same pan, add the remaining oil, and saute the onions, garlic, carrots, and celery until onions are translucent - about 4 minutes.
+- Add the remaining oil to the same pan and saute the onions, garlic, carrots, and celery until the onions are translucent, about 4 minutes.

 Pro tip – Caramelizing the sugar adds flavor and color, so do this gently on low heat without burning the sugar. - Next, add the red wine and deglaze the pan.
 Let it come to a boil and simmer for 2 minutes.
 This will reduce the wine and concentrate its flavors.